noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

     - service operation

 - data warehouse: inventory of all IT assets, and the relationships between them
+- data lake: a centralized repository that allows you to store all your structured and unstructured data at any scale; a system or repository of data stored in its natural/raw format, usually object blobs or files
 - cycle: the full commit pipeline, from commit to deploy
 - cycle time: the time it takes for a change to be committed to be deployed